 We understand that it can be difficult to navigate through all of the information about what can and can't be put in your bins.

 After a successful program in 2019 the City will again conduct a bin tagging education program in 2020.

 - Improve household waste disposal and recycling habits

 - Reduce contamination in general waste and recycling bins

 - Reduce waste to landfill.

-The program involves a simple visual assessment of the contents of each household’s general waste and recycling bin.
+The program involves a simple visual assessment of the contents of household’s general waste and recycling bin.
 Feedback is provided in the form of tags attached to the bin handle.